kooparse/kooparse.github.io/src/pages/blog/vim-unity/index.md

 date: "2018-10-02T00:00:00.000Z"
 ---

 I really enjoy **Vim**.
 This old and fast terminal editor matches entirely my free spirit.
-So when I started to use Unity I was rapidly looking a way to integrate Vim in my workflow.
+So when I started to use Unity I was rapidly looking for a way to integrate Vim in my workflow.
 Very few IDEs and text editors are officially supported by Unity -- only Visual Studio.

 I want two things -- **autocompletion** with *omnifunc* and a consistent **syntax highlighter** for C#.